Hemanthkumarreddy/assignment2-pidaparathy/README.md

 5. Reached the destination

 - Indian Currency
+    - Credit Card
-- Credit Card and Debit Card
+    - Debit Card
+    - Mobile applications for direct transfer of Money
 - Local friend or Guide
 - DSLR for memories
 - Traditional wear